-- We continue to support legislation requiring state and federal funding of school nutrition programs for breakfast, lunch and special milk programs. - We encourage schools to use food products produced in New York State in fundraising, school meal programs and in vending machines. - 3.
-We support increased sales of milk in schools by encouraging districts to explore utilizing milk dispensers and offering additional servings of milk as part of a Type A lunch. - We strongly advocate use of REAL dairy products in school lunch programs. - 5.
+- We continue to support legislation requiring state and federal funding of school nutrition programs for breakfast, lunch and special milk programs. - We encourage schools to use food products produced in New York State in fundraising, school meal programs and in vending machines. - We support increased sales of milk in schools by encouraging districts to explore utilizing milk dispensers and offering additional servings of milk as part of a Type A lunch. - We strongly advocate use of REAL dairy products in school lunch programs. - 5.
 We support requiring school lunch programs for grades 7 and above to serve one pint of milk. - 6.
-We oppose the sale of soft drinks in public schools. - 7.
-We strongly oppose efforts to discourage the use of milk and milk products in public and private schools. - We recommend that New York State should be required to conduct a study of children's actual beverage consumption in school to help school officials make better decisions regarding the school lunch program. - 9.
-We support increasing state school lunch reimbursement for purchase of locally produced fruits and vegetables. - 10.
-We encourage the use of re-sealable single serve containers for school milk. - a.
+We oppose the sale of soft drinks in public schools. - We strongly oppose efforts to discourage the use of milk and milk products in public and private schools. - We encourage the use of re-sealable single serve containers for school milk. - a.
 We support the availability of many choices of flavored milk. - b.
-We support the availability of fortified and whole milk in schools. - 11.
-Child school nutrition programs should be based on sound nutritional guidelines, which encourage the consumption of New York fluid milk, dairy products, and fruits and vegetables within school meals, vending machines, and a la carte choices. - 12.
-We oppose a "meatless day" in school lunches. - 13.
-We strongly oppose the New York Parent Teacher Association working to ban all genetically modified foods and ingredients from school lunch programs.
+We support the availability of fortified and whole milk in schools. - Child school nutrition programs should be based on sound nutritional guidelines, which encourage the consumption of New York fluid milk, dairy products, and fruits and vegetables within school meals, vending machines, and a la carte choices. - 10.
+We oppose a "meatless day" in school lunches. - 11.
+We strongly oppose the New York Parent Teacher Association working to ban all genetically modified foods and ingredients from school lunch programs. - 12.
+We support increasing the state school meal program reimbursement to assist schools in purchasing New York-grown products such as fruits, vegetables, meat, milk and other dairy products. - 13.
+We support the current school food programs especially providing for hot or cold breakfast and lunch with cold dairy milk as part of the public education system.